david-stefan-hermann/cobblemon/docs/composed_pool_parties.md

 party.
 When generating the party, it first decides how many Pokémon to select, based on the `minPokemon` and `maxPokemon` expressions.
 It then uses the party composition and pool to select that many Pokémon and builds a party.

-For the Molang expression properties, the following Molang queries will be available:

-`q.players` - A list of players that are challenging the NPC.

-`q.player` - The player challenging the NPC, specifically if being challenged only by one player.
-If there are multiple players, this will be 0.

-`q.npc` - The NPC entity.

-`q.level` - The seed level of the NPC.

 | Property         | Description                                                                                                                                                                                                          |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|